ronghao-zhang/skin-biomech/README.md

 # skin-biomech-scripts
-This repo contains MatLab scripts that aims to process skin biomechanics signals &amp; to reveal the neural basis for somatosensation
+This repo contains MatLab scripts that aims to process skin biomechanics signals by rejecting artifacts introduced by confocal microscopy.

 ## Code & Scripts
 ### The directory `fabricScan`